Killing of Hevrin Khalaf

-Hevrin Khalaf (Hevrîn Xelef, هفرين خلف, also Khelef; 15 November 1984 – 12 October 2019) was a Kurdish-Syrian politician and civil engineer.
+Hevrin Khalaf (Hevrîn Xelef, هفرين خلف, also Khelef; 15 November 1984 – 12 October 2019) was a Syrian Kurd politician and civil engineer.
 Khalaf served as the Secretary General of the Future Syria Party after working for many years in Rojava.
 She was executed by Turkish-backed Ahrar al-Sharqiya fighters near the M4 Motorway south of Tell Abyad during the 2019 Turkish offensive into north-eastern Syria, on 12 October.

 Early life and education

 Khalaf was born on 15 November 1984 in Al-Malikiyah.
 Early in her life, Khalaf was exposed to political movements and thinkers.
 Four of her brothers and her sister Zozan were involved in the Kurdish liberation movement; they all died.
 Khalaf's mother, Sûad, took part in assemblies with Abdullah Öcalan.
 Khalaf was influenced by her mother's experiences.
 Khalaf graduated from University of Aleppo in 2009 as a civil engineer.

 Career

 Soon after graduating, Khalaf returned to Al-Malikiyah.
 When the Rojava conflict began, Khalaf worked on creating institutions that would improve civil society.
 She began managing one of the Economic Councils.
 Khalaf rose to prominence in the Autonomous Administration of North and East Syria.
 She was one of the founders of the Foundation for Science and Free Thought in 2012.